yosbelms/react-deco/readme.md

 />
 ```

-Passign functions in `then` and `else` makes the rendering process more efficient because only one of both branches is evalueted depending on truthy-ness of `test`.
+Passing functions in `then` and `else` makes the rendering process more efficient because only one of both branches is evaluated depending on the truthy-ness of `test`.
 See [Short Circuit Evaluation](https://en.wikipedia.org/wiki/Short-circuit_evaluation)
 ```tsx
 <If
   test={a > b}